Key Takeaway

 Both platforms use basic patient portals without the polish of larger telehealth companies.
 The onboarding experience differs in focus.
 MEDVi's intake is clinically thorough, with detailed health history review and lab orders.
 ShedRx's intake is more product-focused, guiding patients through medication options and combination protocol choices.

-ShedRx gives patients more agency in selecting their treatment plan, which some find empowering and others find overwhelming.
+ShedRx gives patients more agency in selecting their treatment plan, which some find helping and others find overwhelming.
 MEDVi's approach is more physician-directed: the doctor reviews your health data and recommends a protocol, which feels more like traditional medical care.

 For follow-up care, MEDVi schedules proactive check-ins.
 ShedRx operates more on a patient-initiated model, with messaging available for questions and concerns.